Yui-H8/Datacamp/Theory_Implementing AI Solutions in Business.md

 *Well done!
 Responsible AI can include principles for many specific areas but common ones center around Fairness, Transparency, and Accountability.*

 ### Assessing risk for a new AI solution
+A large financial services company is considering implementing an AI-powered chatbot to enhance their customer support services.
+The chatbot would take customer queries, provide personalized responses, and assist with basic financial transactions.

+Recognizing the potential risks associated with deploying an AI chatbot, the company decides to conduct a thorough risk assessment before proceeding with building a proof of concept.

+Which of the questions below would be appropriate to ask in order to assess risk?